 But that’s why we are here, to make things a little easier on you so you can make the best choice in one of the most important decisions in your life.
-About 10,000 Seniors are aging into Medicare daily, and many of them are choosing Medigap Plans to cover the costs left over by Medicare.
+About 10,000 seniors are aging into Medicare daily, and many of them are choosing Medigap Plans to cover the costs left over by Medicare.

 In a nutshell, Medicare basically covers 80% of the bill and the additional costs could be substantial.
-Medigap plans help by covering all or most of these costs, depending on the plan you choose.
+Medigap Plans help by covering all or most of these costs, depending on the plan you choose.

-When it comes to Medigap there are 10 Standard plans; With exception to Minnesota, Wisconsin, and Massachusetts, that have different options than the rest of the country.
+All states have the same standardized plans, with exception to Minnesota, Wisconsin, and Massachusetts, that have different options than the rest of the country.

-Medicare Plan G vs F vs N
+Compare Medicare Plan F vs Plan N vs Plan G

-When it comes to Medigap plans most people choose between Plan F, Plan G, and Plan N. There is a very good reason why these plans are the most popular, they are the most comprehensive.
+When it comes to Medigap Plans most people choose between Plan F, Plan G, and Plan N. There is a very good reason why these plans are the most popular, they are the most comprehensive.

 For many years Plan F has been the most popular.
 That’s because anything Medicare covers, Plan F covers all of the cost left over.
-For example, if you have a $100,000 Surgery where Medicare leaves you with about $20,000, Plan F covers every penny.
+For example, if you have a $100,000 surgery where Medicare leaves you with about $20,000, Plan F covers every penny.

 The only thing that leaves you vulnerable are excess charges.
 An excess charge is an additional 15% that a provider can charge above the Medicare approved amount.
 These are not common as more than 90% of providers accept Medicare assignment, meaning they agree not to charge the excess charge.